Seeing Kuala Lumpur - 3 Apps You Must Have In Your Smartphone

 People no longer get lost in big cities.
 Thanks to the smart brains who invent smartphones.

-But apart from maps, translation apps and crazy birds there's hundreds of apps for traveller like you and me.
+But apart from maps, translation apps, travel coupons and crazy birds there's hundreds of apps for traveller like you and me.

 Right here I'm just going to show you 3 more.
 These are Malaysian made apps to help you and I travel around Kuala Lumpur, easier.